xushidanggroup/xushidanggroup.github.io/content/publication/75-Advanced Functional Materials-2015-Photodynamic Therapy Light-Up Probe for Targeted and Activatable Photodynamic Therapy with Real-Time In Situ Reporting of Sensitizer Activation/index.md

 ---
-title: 'Photodynamic Therapy: Light-Up Probe for Targeted and Activatable Photodynamic Therapy with Real-Time In Situ Reporting of Sensitizer Activation and Therapeutic Responses (Adv.
-Funct.
-Mater.
-42/2015)'
+title: 'Photodynamic Therapy: Light-Up Probe for Targeted and Activatable Photodynamic Therapy with Real-Time In Situ Reporting of Sensitizer Activation and Therapeutic Responses'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here